nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 The data file used in this post can be downloaded [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/ramen-ratings.csv)

-## call 'rename' method on a dataframe
+## 'rename' method on a dataframe for targeted columns
-This method can be used if we want to rename very less number of targeted columns
+This method can be used if we want to rename less number of targeted columns
 ```python
 # import pandas
 import pandas as pd